Global Wrestling Superstar MVP has a story of redemption like no other.

 Hassan was soon signed by Impact Wrestling where he wrestled as MVP for a year before creative differences led to him leaving the company.

-MVP made a surprise return to WWE RAW for their 25th Anniversary Show in early 2018 and continues to remain active on the independent circuit.
-He currently wrestles regularly across the USA and globally in countries such as the United Kingdom where he is the current Heavyweight Champion of Big League Wrestling.
+MVP made a surprise return to WWE RAW for their 25th Anniversary Show in early 2018 and remained active on the independent circuit across Europe and the United States until January 2020 when he shocked the world as a surprise entry in WWE’s Royal Rumble pay-per-view event.

-MVP is also a fully-fledged purple belt Jiu-Jitsu fighter and often competes in competitions held by the International Brazilian Jiu-Jitsu Federation.
+When he isn’t hurting people inside the squared circle, MVP is a fully-fledged, purple belt Jiu-Jitsu fighter.
+He often competes in competitions held by the International Brazilian Jiu-Jitsu Federation.

 Away from Wrestling, MVP has a young son, has released a rap album, had cameos in various movies and is a regular podcaster too.
 However his biggest passion remains being an advocate for prisoner education.